qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 Setting ``auto_save = True`` works by triggering :meth:`.ExperimentData.save`.

-When working with composite experiments, setting `auto_save` will affect this setting for the child experiments.
+When working with composite experiments, setting ``auto_save`` will propagate this setting to the child experiments.

 Deleting an experiment
 ~~~~~~~~~~~~~~~~~~~~~~